YoHaNoMe/Casting-Agency/README.md

 # Capstone Full Stack API
-The Casting Agency models a company that is responsible for creating movies and managing and assigning actors to those movies.
+The Casting Agency models a company that is responsible for creating movies, managing and assigning actors to those movies.
 There are three main Users who can access the Endpoints:
 1. Casting Assistant
    - **get:movies**